My first 3D Artwork

 About the project

-Looking at these render now, they seem very crude compared to how I was drawing at the time on the Commodore 64 and Amiga.
+Actually, these weren't my first attempts at 3D.
 I played a bit with 3D on the Amiga, using a program called Sculpt 4D.
-The only remaining artifact from that period is the graphed out drawing of a space ship, which is how I planned my 3D models back then.
-But then I discovered 3D Studio on the PC, which let me model and animate a lot faster.
+The only remaining artifact from that period is the graphed out drawing below - that was how I planned my 3D models back then.
+But then I discovered 3D Studio on the PC, and that was the first program that let me model and animate in a truly intuitive way.

 Note that I signed my animation with MSP, which was the name of the demo-group I was in at the time.